 Use active study strategies.
 As a group, create a concept map, teach each other, make an outline of the lectures, or create a study guide for the upcoming exam.

 Review.
-At the end of your session, take a few minutes to review all the information that was presented.
+At the end of your session, take a few minutes to review the information that was presented.
 Quiz each other on basic recall facts, such as vocabulary, dates, and formulas.
 Test yourself on bigger picture concepts using recall to be sure you have a good mastery of the material.
 Think about how your session went and what you as a group want to change next time to improve.

 End with a plan for the next session.